 Airport Transportation to Universal Orlando

 There is no free transportation between Orlando’s airports and Universal Orlando.
 However, guests who have purchased a Universal Vacation Package can use Universal’s SuperStar Shuttle.
 This service is not free, but it is convenient.
 Further details on Universal’s SuperStar Shuttle is available here.

 Alternatively, for guests who do not wish to hire a car, there are several other shuttles/limo services you can book in advance.
-However, Taxis are the most obvious choice for most guests.
+However, Taxis are the obvious choice for most guests.
 Expect to pay $50 between Orlando International & Universal Hotels.
-Remember children 5 and under need a child car seat when in Florida and you might wait longer for a taxi if you need this.
+Children 5 and under need a child car seat when in Florida and you might wait longer for a taxi if you need this.